In this article, you’ll learn how to add comments in Word, as well as two different ways to quickly navigate them.

 Conclusion

-So those are the basics of adding comments in Word, and two different ways you can navigate them within your document.
+So those are the basics of adding comments in Word, and two separate ways you can navigate them within your document.

-Adding comments is a great way to markup your documents without editing the underlying content.
+Adding comments is a fantastic way to mark up your documents without editing the underlying content.
 In this way you can quickly scan through your document and easily remember what you need to change in the future.

 If you enjoyed this tutorial and want to learn more ways to improve your Microsoft Office skills, visit us here.